 The presence of both northern and southern plant and bird species makes Hemlock Draw an important site in the Hills.

 What the Conservancy Has Done/Is Doing

-As of October 12, 2012, the Conservancy has helped protect 1,055 acres.
-This figure includes lands owned and managed by the Conservancy, conservation easements, government co-ops and assists.
+As of May 28, 2015, the Conservancy has helped protect 1,060 acres.
+This figure includes lands owned and managed by the Conservancy and government cooperative projects.